Tpjazz12/DATA-4380/README.md

 ## Overview:

 This project aims to predict the NBA champion using the NBA API and machine learning models.
-In this project, player statistics and team standings data are used to train a random forest classifier model to predict the NBA champion of the current season.
+In this project, player statistics and team standings data are used to train random forest classifier and linear regression models to predict the NBA champion of the current season.

 ## Summary of Workdone:

 Data is collected from the NBA API using the "nba_api" Python package.
 Then, we merged the team standings and player statistics data into a single dataset.
 We performed feature engineering and selection, followed by data imputation using the mean value.
 Then, we split the dataset into training and testing sets.
 We trained a random forest classifier model on the training set, and evaluated its accuracy using the testing set.
 Finally, we predicted the champion for the current season using the trained model.

 ### Data: